Allan MacDonald (poet): Illness and Eriskay

 Campbell writes of his time on Eriskay, "To answer a sick call on Eriskay Allan had to walk six or seven miles, often in the rain, to Eriskay Sound and there make a fire on the shore so that the Eriskay boatmen would know to sail over and fetch him.
 On one of these crossings he was in danger of being drowned."
 The location along the coast at Kilbride where Allan's signal bonfires were lit is still referred to upon South Uist as, "The Priest's Point."

-In January 1893, to assist his recovery after the epidemic, Allan MacDonald was permanently assigned to Eriskay which he immortalised in his poem, Eilein na h-Òige (Isle of Youth).
+In January 1893, to assist his recovery after the epidemic, MacDonald was permanently assigned to Eriskay which he immortalised in his poem, Eilein na h-Òige (Isle of Youth).
 He oversaw the construction of a new parish church, upon "Cnoc nan Sgrath, which dominates the western side of the island and has a view looking southward over the Sound of Barra and northward to South Uist", and an adjacent rectory.
 MacDonald "sold his Gaelic manuscripts, the fruit of more than 20 years of collecting" to give the proceeds to the parish building fund.
-To general rejoicing upon Eriskay, the church was consecrated on 7 May 1903 by Bishop George Smith, and dedicated to St Michael the Archangel, the patron saint of the Outer Hebrides.
+To general rejoicing upon Eriskay, the church was consecrated on 7 May 1903 by Bishop George Smith, and dedicated to St Michael the archangel, the patron saint of the Outer Hebrides.

-In May 1905, MacDonald wrote to his friend from Royal Scots College, George Henderson, "I am in better health than when I saw you last, and as happy as a king.
-The Bishop offered me charge of Fort William, for which I thanked him.
-I told him I had much sooner stay where I was, and I was left in peace."